near/stakewars-iii/challenges/challenge5_submission.md

 near call factory.shardnet.near create_staking_pool '{"staking_pool_id": "<pool id>", "owner_id": "<accountId>", "stake_public_key": "<public key>", "reward_fee_fraction": {"numerator": 5, "denominator": 100}, "code_hash":"DD428g9eqLL8fWUxv8QSpVFzyHi1Qd16P8ephYCTmMSZ"}' --accountId="<accountId>" --amount=30 --gas=300000000000000
 ```

-where "pool id" is the name of pool you created, "accountId" is your Near wallet name and public key can be found in **validator_key.json** file stored in **.near** directory.
+where "pool id" is the name of pool you created, "accountId" is your Near wallet name and "public key" can be found in **validator_key.json** file stored in **.near** directory.

-> Note: You should have at least 30 NEAR available on your Near wallet's balance
+> Note: You should have at least 30 NEAR available on your Near wallet's balance.

-You would wanna see something like that as a result
+You would wanna see something like that as a result.

 ![img](./images/pool_create_1.png)

 Congratulations!
-You finished a configuration of your staking pool so should be able to see it [the list of validators](https://explorer.shardnet.near.org/nodes/validators)
+You finished a configuration of your staking pool so should be able to see it [the list of validators](https://explorer.shardnet.near.org/nodes/validators).

-It should also appear in near proposals
+It should also appear in near proposals.

 ![img](./images/near_proposals_1.png)

-Last but not least you should top up the balance of your pool to meet the minimum seat price (check it [here](https://explorer.shardnet.near.org/nodes/validators))
+Last but not least you should top up the balance of your pool to meet the minimum seat price (check it [here](https://explorer.shardnet.near.org/nodes/validators)).

 ```
 near call <staking_pool_id> deposit_and_stake --amount <amount> --accountId <accountId> --gas=300000000000000